canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/README.md

 7. Create pipeline steps that will do data ingestion and cleanup.
 Setup transfer of clean data to the next step using S3 bucket.

-NOTE: Ingtesting and cleaning of input data in this guide is an example of how data can be processed in the pipeline.
-Different ingest, data cleaning, data formats can be integrated.
+NOTE: Ingesting and cleaning of input data in this guide is an example of how data can be processed in the pipeline.
+Different data ingest, data cleaning, data formats can be integrated.

-To load raw data into the pipeline use Kubeflow Pipelines component [reusable web downloader component](https://github.com/kubeflow/pipelines/blob/master/components/contrib/web/Download/component.yaml) to create data ingerst opration.
+To load raw data into the pipeline use Kubeflow Pipelines component [reusable web downloader component](https://github.com/kubeflow/pipelines/blob/master/components/contrib/web/Download/component.yaml) to create data ingerst operation.

-Data ingest operation:

 ```python